atticus-carter/cv/book/Landing.md

 The [Getting Started Page](./Tools.md) provides information on the common software and environments used in these lessons and setting up necessary accounts.

+## Contributing

+This book is currently under development, we welcome feedback, suggestions, and contributions.
+To provide any of these feel free to open an issue on the [GitHub repository](https://github.com/atticus-carter/cv).

 :::{note}
-For any feedback or suggestions, feel free to open an issue on the [GitHub repository](https://github.com/atticus-carter/cv).
 This text was created using jupyter book! :)
 :::